An Elementary Treatise on Electricity

 An Elementary Treatise on Electricity is a posthumously published treatise on electricity by James Clerk Maxwell that was edited by William Garnett.
 The book was published in 1881 by Oxford University Press two years after Maxwell died in 1879.
 The editor's note at the beginning of the book states that most of the book's content was written about five years prior to Maxwell's death, some of which was used in the lectures Maxwell gave on electricity to members of the Cavendish Laboratory.

+Contents

+The book contains thirteen chapters, covering the following topics: